 - Focus on girls’ sport has had a large impact – our girls are confident sportspeople and high numbers of girls take part in a wide range of all sports.

 - Our pupils have the opportunity to take part in a range of external competitions

 - We feel strongly that each of our achievements are sustainable and have the full backing of the SLT at Fircroft

 - Strong links with sports clubs in the local area mean that our pupils take part in sports both at school and go on to enjoy activities and sports outside of school

 Areas for further improvement and baseline evidence of need

 - Ensure all staff are confident in teaching and delivering high quality PE resulting in higher quality learning.
-Outstanding practice in PE is developed through working with Primary PE Specialists (Moving Matters) who model, team-teach, observe, assess, plan, and prepare with staff.
+Outstanding practice in PE is developed through working with our PE lead who model, team-teach, observe, assess, plan, and prepare with staff.

 - Improve systems for tracking pupils swimming to ensure we meet national curriculum requirements for swimming and water safety.
 Consider additional ‘top up’ swimming sessions for those in upper Key Stage 2 who are at risk of leaving primary school behind Age Related Expectations (ARE).

 - Introduce more active provisions at lunchtime to increase the number of children engaging in movement e.g. portable speakers in the playgrounds to engage pupils who do not want to participate in the team games

 - Develop a whole school PE curriculum overview ensuring that skills and games taught across year groups follow a natural progression.